Cornelius Vanderbilt — "I don't care a snap for the public."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I have never been afraid to take risks."
+"I have never been afraid to stand my ground."

 American shipping and railroad magnate whose New York Central railroad and aggressive consolidation built the largest fortune in 19th-century America.
 Closely associated with John D. Rockefeller (later Gilded Age titan who learned the consolidation playbook).
 For an intellectual contrast, see Jay Gould, railroad speculator (1836-1892) — Vanderbilt built and ran railroads; Gould watered stock and manipulated markets.
 Their Erie Railroad rate-war and Gould's Black Friday (1869) gold-corner schemes were the public foil to Vanderbilt's quieter operational consolidation.
 The cleanest 'industrialist vs speculator' Gilded Age pairing.